 - the benefits and risks of any management including medications and operations.

 Under the circumstances, it is sometimes difficult to fully comprehend what is happening and you may not remember what you have been told.
-If so, please ask the nurse or doctor so that you feel at ease about your medical condition.
+We strongly encourage you to ask your nurse or doctor any questions you have, so that you feel at ease about your medical condition.

-If you are admitted to the hospital, staff will discuss this with you.
+If you need to be admitted to the hospital, staff will discuss this with you.
 The doctor caring for you will decide where you are best treated and will organise your transfer if necessary.
 If you are transferred to another hospital, an ambulance will be provided.

 Aboriginal and Torres Strait Islander Hospital Liaison Officers